OpenTechSchool/python-beginners/en/_sources/simple_drawing.txt

 Bonus
 -----

 How about a triangle?
-(A triangle with 120 degrees angles will have all sides equally sized.)
+In an equilateral triangle (a triangle with all sides of equal length) each corner has an angle of 120 degrees.

 More squares